art-egorov/ilund4u/docs/Algorithm/algorithm.md

 w_{ij}^{c} = \frac{|G_{ic} \cap G_{jc}|\cdot(|G_{ic}|+|G_{jc}|)}{2|G_{ic}||G_{jc}|}
 $$
 where $|G_{ic}|$, $|G_{jc}|$ are lengths (number of unique elements) of the sets of protein groups of $i^{th}$ and $j^{th}$ island "conserved" neighbours, respectively. $|G_{ic} \cap G_{jc}|$ is the number of shared (overlapped) protein groups between $i^{th}$ and $j^{th}$ island "conserved" neighbours.
 Here the index $c$ representing the proteome community indicates that each proteome community is treated independently and each community has its own network of variable islands.

+We want to note again that islands located at the ends of not circular sequences (flanked from only one side) will **not** be taken for this clustering step.
+This is the standard iLund4u behaviour.
+However, you can force to consider them by using the `-rnf, --report-not-flanked` parameter.

 As can be seen from the definition, the network is identical to a network of proteomes if we consider each island as a new proteome with its conserved flanking genes (without cargo proteins) as its proteins.
 That allows us to apply the same algorithm of network construction and community detection as already was described in the section of proteome network building.
 We only have minor differences in parameters: instead of minimal weight $w_{ij}\geq 0.7$ in the proteome network construction we have the threshold  $w_{ij}^c\geq 0.65$ (*island_neighbours_similarity_cutoff* config parameter) and the Leiden CPM resolution parameter $\gamma$ is now set as: $\gamma = 0.55$ (*leiden_resolution_parameter_i* config parameter) instead $0.5$ for the proteome network.